runreflect/webpack-react-component-name/README.md

 be some we've missed.
 See the `/examples` directory and the unit tests for examples of the different permutations of React component definitions that we currently support.

+If we are not detecting one of your components, please either file an Issue containing example source for a component which is not detected, or feel free to open a PR with the fix.

 ## License

 This project is licensed under the terms of the MIT license.